 It was about 10pm on a slow Friday night, nothing much on TV except the usual trash; Friends re-runs, over the top game shows and reality TV – which isn’t so much reality as you would think, but more the rejected storylines, for being too stupid from most soap operas.
-Then suddenly out of the blue, like a present from god himself.
+Then suddenly out of the blue, like a present from God himself.
 I just happened to stumble upon a film called How to Lose Friends and Alienate People, which I was immediately drawn too, as I knew It was a play on the title of Dale Carnegie very successful book, How To Win Friends and in Influence People.
 So I was expecting something extremely funny and entertaining, and as I had read the Carnegie book, I would be able to pick up on all the inside jokes, then upon pressing the I button on the sky remote, I then realized that Simon Pegg, was also playing the lead – known for the kick-ass film Shaun of the Dead, and coupled that with my amazingly prepared; Steak, salad and jacket potatoes, sitting on my lap calling my name – thanks mum!.
 I knew it was going to be a good night.

 But 20 minutes in I realized the film sucked, and Megan Fox proves that we do truly live in superficial society and we are doomed as a human race.
-Because no way she could get as far as she has (actually not very far, but further then she deserves) in the movie making business, based on pure talent alone – which is close to none.
-But that was not what stood out for me, not the terrible film, or the suckkyness of Megan fox, but what actually stood out for me, was a scene, and more particularly a piece of dialogue between Simon and one of the up themselves film snobs.
+Because no way she could get as far as she has (actually not very far, but further then she deserves) in the movie-making business, based on pure talent alone – which is close to none.
+But that was not what stood out for me, not the terrible film, or the suckkyness of Megan Fox, but what actually stood out for me, was a scene, and more particularly a piece of dialogue between Simon and one of the up themselves film snobs.
 So here is what happened.
-When Simon asks the snob what the greatest film of all time was, at first the guy didn’t have an answer, but with enough badgering by Pegg, he eventually said La Doca Vita, a master piece of a film by Federico Fellini – rightly so.
-But then Simon says – which was the inspiration of this entire blog.
+When Simon asks the snob what the greatest film of all time was, at first the guy didn’t have an answer, but with enough badgering by Pegg, he eventually said La Doce Vita, a masterpiece of a film by Federico Fellini – rightly so.
+But then Simon says – which was the inspiration for this entire blog.
 He says, wrong!
-And that the actual answer was in fact Con Air, “you’ve got Malkovich for the acting chops, you got Nicky cage for your action, Steve Buscemi for your comedy, John Cusack for the gays, Right?” so with that said, I feel that I agree with all the statements, except for last one, because I’m a straight guy, who loves a bit of the Cus, just remembering him with the boom box held over his head outside the widow of Diane Court (Ione Skye) in Say Anything, still brings tears to my eyes.
+And that the actual answer was, in fact, Con Air, “you’ve got Malkovich for the acting chops, you got Nicky cage for your action, Steve Buscemi for your comedy, John Cusack for the gays, Right?” so with that said, I feel that I agree with all the statements, except for last one, because I’m a straight guy, who loves a bit of the Cus, just remembering him with the boom box held over his head outside the widow of Diane Court (Ione Skye) in Say Anything, still brings tears to my eyes.
 Cough* manly tears!
 Very, manly tears.
 But then the more I pondered such a notion, it dawned on me.
 Maybe it’s true, maybe Con Air is truly the greatest film of all time?
 Is there even the one greatest film?
 Maybe not, but all I can say for certain is, Con Air is defiantly one of the greatest films of all time, and here is why, it’s all down to the casting, the premise and the action, that is the reason for its greatness.

 Then we have the action.
 There are tones of it!
 It’s a wet dream of about every teenage boy – well teenage boys post Baywatch days, and particularly post Pamela Anderson in a red bikini days.
 Once of these so called thrilling action scenes occurs half way through the film, when the plane has to land in Lerner Airfield they over shoot the runway, causing the plane to ground its self on sand, near a tank of propane.
 Taking this opportunity good cop, john Cusack with the help of the National Guard is able to catch up with before they are able to get air born again.
 With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues, but the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that acts like poetry amongst the dying bodies and exploding tanks .
 The scene is a work of art, and I would find it difficult to understand if anyone would see it any differently – and that’s just the starter, the main course occurs near the end, so after Poe (Cage) is successful in disabling the engine, making it impossible for the convicts to reach sanctum, so they are then forced to land on the Vegas strip, most are killed but a few survive and escape; Cyrus, diamond dog and swamp.
 Poe seeking revenge and justice gives chase eventually leading to the three deaths of the convicts Jones being hit by a motorbike, Swamp Thing hurtling through the windshield and being run over, and Cyrus crushed by a pounder in a construction site – bad ass right!